Anurag14/anurag14.github.io/_posts/2020-06-21-The-essence-of-duality.md

 </p>

-There is a more condensed representation of the above for using linear algebra and matrix notation.
+There is a more condensed representation of the above from using linear algebra and matrix notation.
 However, it still doesnt throw any light onto the essence and motivation behind the primal and dual relationshiip.
 <p align="center">
 <img src="https://anurag14.github.io/blog_resources/2020-06-21/matrix-primal-dual.png" width="300" height="50" />
 </p>